vkontrimas/raytracer/README.md

 Build the project with the `BUILD_TESTING` option enabled.
 Then, run `raytest/testray` (or `raytest/testray.exe` on Windows) within the build directory.

-For testing, the project depends on [Catch2](https://github.com/catchorg/Catch2) which is automatically downloaded by cloning the git repository when the project is built using CMake.
+The project depends on [Catch2](https://github.com/catchorg/Catch2) for testing.
+It is automatically downloaded by cloning the git repository when the project is built using CMake with `BUILD_TESTING` enabled.